Quickstart

 Awaiting a boot result

-Boot requires a network connection which might yield some random delay.
-BootCallback can be used if there is a task to be processed after boot is complete or fails.
+Boot requires a network connection, which may introduce some random delays.
+BootCallback can be used if there is a task to be processed after the boot is completed or fails.

 ChannelIO.boot(with: bootConfig) { (bootStatus, user) in